opensearch-project/documentation-website/_api-reference/script-apis/exec-script.md

 ## Execute Painless script

-The Execute Painless script API lets you execute a script that is not stored.
+The Execute Painless script API lets you run a script that is not stored.

 ### Path and HTTP methods